Early Childhood Education (ECE)

 Examines the family influences on the child, family dynamics and issues impacting families.
 Focus on the importance of understanding relationship building, support for families and interpersonal skill development that is culturally conducive with individual communities.
 Examines the ECE program's policies and procedures on families and parental involvement.
 Includes practical application.

-Prerequisites: Placement in WRTG F111X; permission of program head.
+Prerequisites: Placement in WRTG F111X or permission of program chair.

 Lecture + Lab + Other: 2.5 + 1 + 0